JuditKaramazov/karamaBlog/content/articles/2023-12-28-tecnomazov/index.md

 ![The very guts of this mess.](./tecnoMazov-software.png)

-There's no surprise: [macOS](https://www.apple.com/macos/) and [iOS](https://www.apple.com/ios/) are all around even though I still rely on [Microsoft](https://www.microsoft.com/en-us/windows?r=1)'s flexibility, which is something that I miss more than I should - ~~especially since my MacBook, as great as it is, can't handle the most basic video games and applications without the ventilation system warning me about future explosions~~ then, I think of my splendid MacBook Pro, and it washes all my pain away.
+There's no surprise: [macOS](https://www.apple.com/macos/) and [iOS](https://www.apple.com/ios/) are all around even though I still rely on [Microsoft](https://www.microsoft.com/en-us/windows?r=1)'s flexibility, which is something that I miss more than I should - ~~especially since my MacBook Air, as great as it is, can't handle the most basic video games and applications without the ventilation system warning me about future explosions~~ then, I think of my (new and) splendid MacBook Pro, and it washes all my pain away.
 The majority of my work, however, is done on macOS.

 As for the rest, there is no need for complicated things: default Apple apps across devices here and there (including **Mail**, **Calendar**, **Notes** and **Photos**), some **Spotify**, a bit of **Steam**, and boom: magic.
 Quite a cloud-first life, huh?
 As practical things are more than required these days, I'm starting to store all my files in some cloud service and selectively sync them to any device.